 The Digesting Duck Of 1739 Ate And Pooped

-Regardless, the duck was considered a marvel of the Enlightenment.
+At the time, the duck was considered a marvel of the Enlightenment.
 Even the famed author Voltaire was reportedly impressed: "Without Vaucanson’s Duck," he wrote, "you have nothing to remind you of the glory of France."
 Of course, he may have meant that sarcastically.

 Al-Jazari Made A Musical Robot Band In The 11th Century

-Muslim polymath Ismail al-Jazari built a musical robot band in the first few years of the 11th century.
+Muslim inventor Ismail al-Jazari built a musical robot band in the first few years of the 11th century.
 His Book of Knowledge of Ingenious Mechanical Devices of 1206 described, among dozens of other machines, a boat with four "automatic musicians" on it for entertaining guests at parties.

 A 16th Century Mechanical Monk Still Works Today